hari1vkp/Stagkitchen/README.md

 ### **Daily Meal Planning**
 1. Click the "Daily Meal Plan" tab
+2. **Optional**: Use the calorie calculator to determine your maintenance calories
+   - Enter your height, weight, age, sex, and activity level
+   - Get scientifically calculated daily calorie needs
-2. Set your target daily calories
+3. Set your target daily calories (or use calculated value)
-3. Choose number of meals (3-6)
+4. Choose number of meals (3-6)
-4. List available ingredients
+5. List available ingredients
-5. Add dietary restrictions
+6. Add dietary restrictions
-6. Upload ingredient photos (optional)
+7. Upload ingredient photos (optional)
-7. Generate your complete meal plan
+8. Generate your complete meal plan

 ### **Managing Recipes**
 1. Use the "Saved Recipes" tab